 Every single time we design a software product for a client and we’re allowed to work with end-users during the design process, we always get such enthusiastic feedback and gratitude from the users.
 We often hear them say things like “I am just so thankful I was asked to help design a product that I will be using.
 I mean, it just makes so much sense.”
 Yes, it does.

 The other benefit of involving your users in the design process is that they are likely to become your Product Evangelists.
-These people are proud the role they had in helping to design your product and they will promote it (free-of-charge) to anyone who will listen.
-We’ve also seen cases where users will choose to do business with a company just because they now felt more of a personal connection with that company.
-For example, we designed an insurance quoting system that is used by independent insurance agencies and because we involved agents in the redesign of the quoting system, the agents are choosing to sell policies with our client over other carriers simply because they have more of a personal connection with our client and the software they helped design.
+These people are proud of the role they had in helping to design your product, and they will promote it (free of charge) to anyone who will listen.
+We’ve also seen cases where users will choose to do business with a company just because they now feel more of a personal connection with that company.
+For example, we designed an insurance quoting system that is used by independent insurance agencies.
+Since we involved agents in the redesign of the quoting system, the agents are choosing to sell policies with our client over other carriers simply because they have more of a personal connection with our client and the software they helped design.

 At the end of the day, even though we design software for a living, we are often not the true end-users of the products we design, which is why we involve the users in our process — and so should you.